hallvardkristiansen/Bela-pepper-drum-machine/README.md

 # Drum machine
 Beagleboard Bela + pepper based drum machine written in Supercollider

+This is WIP and messy, will be cleaned up later.

 4 analog inputs control reverb

 4 trigger inputs control drums